Current Suspected Overdose Deaths in Delaware for 2021: Get Help Now!

 To limit the spread of COVID-19, clients are asked to contact us by phone and online.

 Delaware's new SNAP Online Purchasing Program gives households another grocery shopping option during the COVID-19 crisis.
-Delaware households can use their SNAP food benefits or P-EBT benefits to order groceries online from Amazon, ShopRite, and Walmart.
+Delaware households can use their SNAP food benefits or P-EBT benefits to order groceries online from Amazon, Aldi, Food Lion, ShopRite, and Walmart.

 Click here for more information about Delaware's SNAP Online Purchasing Program.

-Delaware issued P-EBT benefits to households with children who temporarily lost access to free or reduced-price school meals due to pandemic-related school closures.
+Delaware is issuing P-EBT benefits to households with children who temporarily lost access to free or reduced-price school meals due to pandemic-related school closures or reduced in-person school attendance or hours.

 Click here for more information about Delaware's P-EBT Program.